Template for Quality Discussion Boards

 Learning Objectives

-Learning Objectives help students recognize and understand the purpose of the resources they are asked to review and the assessment or activity they are meant to complete.
+Learning objectives help students recognize and understand the purpose of the resources they are asked to review and the assessment or activity they are meant to complete.
 Indicate the module learning objective aligned with your discussion board to help students better understand “what’s in it for them.”

 Example